THIS SUNDAY, MARCH 1st

-The draw for the second round of the League Cup has been made and is as follows
+The draw for the Quarter Finals of the League Cup has been made and is as follows

-All games due to be played on February 1st.
-ETIN and Pens if required
+All games due to be played on March 15th, Extra time and pens if required

 As we are all well aware, there has been a shortage of referees this season.
 Anybody who may be thinking of taking up the whistle in the near future, please find the latest news from December's County FA referee bulletin below.